Decoding the Meaning of Eloping in Children with Autism

 Creating a Safety Plan for Elopement

-In addition, having a readily accessible list of emergency contacts is vital for a swift response should an elopement occur.
+In addition, having a readily accessible list of is vital for a swift response should an elopement occur.
 Equipping the child with communication tools such as identification bracelets or cards is also advisable; these can provide critical information to anyone who may find the child.
 Lastly, conducting regular practice drills will ensure that all caregivers are adept and ready to manage an elopement situation effectively, thereby enhancing the child's safety and the caregivers peace of mind.

 Reducing Harm When Elopement Occurs